Please choose your login server to continue:Aprio Next canada.aprio.net www.aprio.net

-Boards are responsible for ensuring that their organization has a practical crisis response plan that includes considerations before, during, and after an event.
+Boards are responsible for ensuring that their organization has a practical crisis response plan and a sound crisis management strategy that includes considerations before, during, and after an event.
 When responding to a crisis, boards should actively oversee that plan to ensure its success.

 Crisis response plans are complex and may have many components.
 Let’s explore a few of those.

 In partnership with the CEO and executive team, evaluate the biggest risks that your organization is currently facing.
 Research how your government can help organizations like yours during a crisis, and apply for any extra funding that’s available to you.

 When evaluating your organizational risks, start by monitoring cash flow, capital expenses, and collections for liquidity risks.
 You may want to reduce or suspend dividend policies or downgrade or withdraw previous earnings guidance due to the unpredictability of a crisis.
 Consider additions and revisions to risk factor disclosures, and review your directors’ and insurance policy language that may be impacted by financial distress or potential restructuring.